stevearmstrong-dev/stevearmstrong-dev/README.md

 **If you like what you see, and have a job for me, I'd love to discuss further and see if we can work together!**
-* I haven't dissappointed so far in my career :) and I learn like a sponge from everyone with a lot of enthusiasm!
+I learn like a sponge from everyone with a lot of enthusiasm!

 * 🌍  I'm based in Toronto, Ontario, Canada and I'm open to Work and willing to relocate to anywhere in Canada as long as I get an opportunity to learn, grow and make a difference!
 * ✉️  Feel free to reach out to me at [steve@stevearmstrong.org](mailto:steve@stevearmstrong.org)